Obstetrics and Gynecology

 Mercy Health Saint Mary's also has a level III special care nursery that is staffed by board certified neonatologists.
 Therefore, our residents are exposed to an ample volume of complicated obstetric patients.

-Spectrum Health Butterworth has two High Risk Clinics per week.
+Spectrum Health Butterworth has a High Risk Clinic.
 The care of the high risk patient at Mercy Health Saint Mary's is incorporated into the continuity clinic.
 There is an educational and working conference that is associated with each clinic session.
 The perinatologists supervise these clinics, and conferences.

 Throughout the four years, the residents also attend a variety of didactic teaching conferences.
-Obstetric statistics and complications are presented at each hospital on a monthly basis.
+Obstetric M&M's are presented at each hospital on a monthly basis.
 There is a multi-specialty fetal anomaly conference once a month and perinatologists give lectures every month.
 Weekly neonatal rounds take place at the Spectrum Butterworth campus.

 Genetics is primarily learned during the rotations on perinatology in the first year.
 While on these rotations, the residents participate in genetic counseling and diagnostic procedures.
 While on the Spectrum Health Butterworth Campus rotation, the residents work closely with a genetics counselor.
 Residents are also able to perform genetic amniocenteses and develop their skills with obstetric ultrasound.